What is the Bridges Incentive Grant Program?

 What Kind of Projects will the Foundation Support?

-The Foundation will support unique civic, cultural, educational or charitable programs that benefit a qualified 501(c)3 organization within the local chapter or district area.
-The projects selected must be implemented and completed by the deadline of each year and have the potential to radiate excellence.
+The Foundation will support unique civic, cultural, educational or charitable programs that benefit a qualified 501(c) 3 organization within a local chapter or district area and that have the potential to radiate excellence.
 By this, we mean that the project should lend itself to serving as a model for other chapters or districts to adapt, modify, or replicate, thereby strengthening the entire organization.
-The selected 501(c)3 organization should be in existence for a minimum of 5 years.
+The selected 501(c) 3 organization should be in existence for a minimum of 5 years.

 Applicant: Aphrodite Chapter 374, District 5, Toms River, NJ